WWWBT 3 – A little bit of Circuit Factory

 The evening is peaceful, full of Facebook, trance music and some Johnny Walker.
 Perfect fuel for a couple of letters that might turn into a couple of words that might turn into a little story…

 There’s someone at the door.
-Tomcat starts pacing nervously in front of it, meowing annoyingly as if it were hungry.
+Tomcat starts pacing nervously in front of it, meowing annoyingly as if he were hungry.

 ‘Hey, Sweety, what’s up?’

 Luca is tired.
-He pets the cat, drops his backpack on the floor, gets one bottle of water and collapses on the black leather armchair.
+He pets the cat, drops his backpack on the floor, gets a bottle of water and collapses on the black leather armchair.

 ‘Oh, you’re watching 300?
 While listening to Above and Beyond?
 Interesting!’

 His smile is tired.